bihealth/scelvis/README.rst

      gene_2  0.0      3.1      0.3     ...
      gene_3  0.0      0.0      0.0     ...

-- ``annotation.tsv`` is a tab-separated file with annotations for each cell, e.g., like this
+- ``annotation.tsv``, a tab-separated file with annotations for each cell, e.g., like this

   ::
     .         cluster     genotype  ...